Q: Can someone else take/steal the idea and patent it themselves once the inventions have been presented?

 A. Staple a separate sheet of lined paper with the student answers.
 It is important that the student writes out his or her answers.
 The contest is intended to encourage development of fundamental skills (i.e., handwriting) in addition to creativity and imagination.

-Q. So all we have to do is fill out the entry form with detailed invention descriptions before January 25, send it to the address, then come to the finalist selection at USF, and lastly to the finalist competition on February 11?
+Q. So all we have to do is fill out the entry form with detailed invention descriptions before the entry deadline, send it to the address, then come to the finalist selection at USF, and lastly to the finalist competition?

-A. Yes and No. The entry forms are due January 25.
-However, the National Academy of Inventors will select the top ten (10) finalists from their paper submissions.
+A. Yes and No. The National Academy of Inventors will select the top ten (10) finalists from the submissions.
 Only those top ten finalists will advance to the presentation competition at USF on February 11th.

 Q. Who owns the intellectual property rights to submissions?